clairelizbet/public-data-requests/2021-01-12-DART/readme.md

 # Request Summary

-I made a request using the [DART Public Records Center](https://dart.mycusthelp.com/webapp/_rs/SupportHome.aspx) on January 4, 2021.
+I made a request for the audio files used in the [DART Rail](https://www.dart.org/riding/dartrail.asp) system using the [DART Public Records Center](https://dart.mycusthelp.com/webapp/_rs/SupportHome.aspx) on January 4, 2021.

-My request was fulfilled on January 12, 2021.
+My request was fulfilled on January 12, 2021 ✅

 ## Records

-The requested records are available on my [Google Drive](https://drive.google.com/drive/folders/1zXU5F1ga07iYUeR7CQVjOTzyeULCx5ri).
+DART sent me 335 audio files.
+A ZIP archive is available on my [Google Drive](https://drive.google.com/drive/folders/1zXU5F1ga07iYUeR7CQVjOTzyeULCx5ri) 📦

 ## Correspondence

-The messages exchanged during this request are available in the [messages folder](messages).
+The messages exchanged during this request are available in the [messages folder](messages) 📧

 ## Metadata